Overview, Examples & Software

 Cloud platforms

-Cloud platforms of various kinds also play an important role in production monitoring.
+Cloud platforms of various kinds are increasingly being integrated into production monitoring.
 Depending on their implementation, they can fulfill a wide range of functions.
 Cloud platforms are often used to consolidate data from distributed production sites in one central location, allowing for the creation of visualizations that combine or compare production data across all sites.

 Another advantage of cloud platforms is their scalability.
 Large cloud providers offer the option of adjusting resource utilization at any time.
 This makes it easier for companies to include additional locations in production monitoring or to make use of additional functions in line with current requirements.